Skip to main content

 Resistance exercise is uniquely effective at stimulating an acute, potent release of anabolic hormones.
 Protocols characterized by high volume (multiple sets), moderate-to-high intensity (lifting challenging weights), and short rest intervals (30-90 seconds) create the ideal environment for maximizing this response.

-Within 15 to 30 minutes following such a workout, the body experiences a significant, transient surge in both and (GH).
+Within 15 to 30 minutes following such a workout, the body experiences a significant, transient surge in both testosterone and growth hormone (GH).
 This post-exercise hormonal milieu is a critical signal for tissue repair and hypertrophy.

 GH stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), another powerful anabolic agent that works in concert with testosterone to initiate protein synthesis and muscle growth.
 The feeling of a “pump” after a workout is the physical manifestation of this complex, underlying biochemical event.

-The table below outlines how different styles can be structured to influence hormonal output, based on the principles of volume, intensity, and rest.
+The table below outlines how different resistance training styles can be structured to influence hormonal output, based on the principles of volume, intensity, and rest.

 Training Style Primary Goal Typical Protocol (Sets x Reps) Rest Interval Primary Hormonal Impact